 Since GSTHW 2014, the divestment field has progressed substantially here and overseas:

-- Global mean surface temperatures continue to rise with the last three years (2015, 2016 and 2017) being the warmest on the instrument record over the past 130+ years, with temperatures in 2016 being close to 1C above the base period 1951-80 (using Nasa data).
+Global mean surface temperatures continue to rise with the last three years (2015, 2016 and 2017) being the warmest on the instrument record over the past 130+ years, with temperatures in 2016 being close to 1C above the base period 1951-80 (using NASA data).

-- Global CO2 emissions have been relatively stable now for several years, but concentrations in the atmosphere continue to rise at a fast pace.
+Global CO2 emissions have been relatively stable now for several years, but concentrations in the atmosphere continue to rise at a fast pace.

-- The cost and effectiveness of non-fossil fuel sources of energy and transport continue to improve at an accelerating rate; as do investment opportunities in them.
+The cost and effectiveness of non-fossil fuel sources of energy and transport continue to improve at an accelerating rate; as do investment opportunities in them.

-- Awareness of the financial risk of fossil fuel investments has increased significantly.
+Awareness of the financial risk of fossil fuel investments has increased significantly.
 To that end, for example, the Financial Stability Board of the G20 group of the largest economies in the world has developed comprehensive disclosure requirements for investors.

-- The number of investors divesting from fossil fuels has escalated rapidly.
+The number of investors divesting from fossil fuels has escalated rapidly.
 The sums involved are now approaching US$10 trillion worldwide.

-- It is much easier to divest now than it was in 2014.
+It is much easier to divest now than it was in 2014.
 Investment managers are offering a rapidly expanding range of fossil free investment products and services.
 This will enable even small Church funds to divest more easily.

 In light of these developments, this motion offers the Church its next steps in its pursuit of the commitment it made in 2014 to divest completely from fossil fuel investments.
 Although the original target for that was 2016, a target of 2020 for close-to-full divestment is now realistic.